VirtualBrainLab/vbl-docs/source/pinpoint/tutorials/tutorial_ephys_link.md

 2. Ensure the orientation of the probe in the scene matches the orientation of your _in vivo_ probe.
 Use the "Yaw", "Pitch", and "Roll" text boxes to configure.
-A value of 0, 0, 0 by default means the probe is parallel to the ground, pointing anteriorly, and probe head stage is facing ventrally.
+A value of 0, 0, 0 by default means the probe is parallel to the ground, pointing anteriorly, and probe's circuitry is facing dorsally.
     1. For Sensapex uMp-4 use a table protractor to identify these angles, for Sensapex uMp-3 and New Scale manipulators, use the angles from your rigs.